perekietka/cs-field-guide/text/pl/rozdzialy/binarny-zapis-informacji.md

 {panel type="curiosity" summary="Komputery oparte o system dziesiętny"}
 Why are digital systems so hung up on only using two digits?
 After all, you could do all the same things with a 10 digit system?
-W przeszłości próbowano budować komputery oparte o system dziesiętny, ale okazało się to zbyt trudne.
-Roz

-As it happens, people have tried to build decimal-based computers, but it's just too hard.
-Recording a digit between 0 and 9 involves having accurate equipment for reading voltage levels, magnetisation or reflections, and it's a lot easier just to check if it's mainly one way or the other.

-There's a more in-depth discussion on why we use binary here:
+W przeszłości próbowano budować komputery oparte o system dziesiętny.
+Rozwiązania takie były wyjątkowo skomplikowane i kosztowne.
+Wymaganie, by rozróżniać 10 różnych stanów (wartości) oznacza większy stopień skomplikowania sprzętu do zapisu i odczytu (np. napięcia elektrycznego).
+O wiele łatwiej w praktyce realizować wymaganie, by rozróżniać dwa stany.

+Bardziej pogłębione objaśnienie zalet praktycznych systemu binarnego znajduje się tutaj:

 {video url="https://www.youtube.com/watch?v=thrx3SBEpL8"}
 {panel end}

-## Numbers
+## Liczby

-{panel type="teacher-note" summary="CS Unplugged activity"}
+{panel type="teacher-note" summary="Ćwiczenie bez komputera (CS Unplugged)"}
 If you are doing a warm up exercise with the class, the CS Unplugged binary activity [http://csunplugged.org/binary-numbers](http://csunplugged.org/binary-numbers) provides scaffolding and can be used to teach concepts around binary numbers using only counting or simple addition.
 We also have an interactive which emulates the physical binary cards here: